GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Protection From Elites is capped at 80%
 - rain reduces ballistic skills targeting abilities and AI sight
 - shooting the foam on an ensnared teammate or hip-firing at your feet breaks it
+- signature weapons are automatically reloaded when holstered
 - skill damage also boosts status damage
 - swapping any armor piece while out of combat restores all of your armor
 - swapping to a loadout with a different specialization refills grenades